mikolalysenko/gl-modules/README.md

 gl-modules
 ==========
-A tutorial to working with WebGL using modular programming.
+A guide to WebGL programming using npm and browserify

-**WORK IN PROGRESS**

 ## Goals

+Broadly the goals of this

 * Teach WebGL with minimal amount of magic
-* Wrap common verbose tasks in modules to reduce code size
+* Wrap common verbose tasks in modules to reduce code size and avoid errors
-* .. but don't try to abstract stuff that doesn't need it
+* ... but don't try to abstract stuff that doesn't need it
 * Emphasize code reuse